Nantes complain to FIFA as Cardiff miss first Emiliano Sala payment | Goal.com

 Nantes complain to FIFA as Cardiff miss first Sala payment

-The Premier League side were supposed to make the first payment on Tuesday but did not meet the deadline.
+On Monday, the Welsh team expressed "grave concerns" over the legality of the flight after an interim report was published by Air Accidents Investigation Branch (AAIB).

-A Fifa statement confirmed that the French club had made a complaint.
+They have held off meeting the deadline on Tuesday and the French club are chasing it up with FIFA.

-"We can confirm that we have received yesterday evening a claim from FC Nantes against Cardiff City in connection with the transfer of Emiliano Sala," the statement read.
+A statement from the governing body read: "We can confirm that we have received yesterday evening a claim from FC Nantes against Cardiff City in connection with the transfer of Emiliano Sala.

 “We are looking into the matter and consequently we have no further comments at this stage."